 708.1.1 Initial Application

-Every application for a supply of water shall be made in writing on the standard Council form accompanied by the prescribed charges.
+Every application for supply of water shall be made in writing on the relevant Council form accompanied by the prescribed charges.
 The applicant shall provide all the details required by Council.

-On receipt of an application Council shall, after consideration of the matters in Sections 708.4 and 708.5, either:
+On receipt of an application Council shall, after consideration of the matters in clauses 708.4 and 708.5, either:

 (a) approve the application and inform the applicant of the type of supply, the level of service, the size of the connection and any particular conditions applicable; or